-Benjamin F. Miller, PsyD, is an assistant professor in the Department of Family Medicine at the University of Colorado Denver School of Medicine where he is the director of the Office of Integrated Healthcare Research and Policy.
-Dr. Miller is a principal investigator on several federal grants, foundation grants, and state contracts related to comprehensive primary care and mental health, behavioral health, and substance use integration.
-He leads the Agency for Healthcare Research and Quality’s Academy for Integrating Behavioral and Primary Care project as well as the highly touted Sustaining Healthcare Across Integrated Primary Care Efforts (SHAPE) project in Colorado and Oregon.
+Benjamin F. Miller, Psy.D., is an Assistant Professor in the Department of Family Medicine at the University of Colorado Denver School of Medicine, where he is the Director of the Office of Integrated Healthcare Research and Policy.
+Dr. Miller is a principal investigator on several Federal grants, foundation grants, and State contracts related to comprehensive primary care and mental health, behavioral health, and substance use integration.
+He leads the Agency for Healthcare Research and Quality’s (AHRQ’s) Academy project, as well as the highly touted Sustaining Healthcare Across Integrated Primary Care Efforts (SHAPE) project in Colorado and Oregon.

-Dr. Miller’s research interests include models of integrating mental health and primary care, health behavior interventions, primary care practice redesign, using practice-based research networks to advance whole person health care, and health care policy.
+Dr. Miller’s research interests include models of integrating mental health and primary care, health behavior interventions, primary care practice redesign, ways to use practice-based research networks to advance whole-person health care, and health care policy.
 Outside of health care, Dr. Miller enjoys playing music, rock climbing, and running.
 He and his family live in Denver, Colorado.